-Nationals protect Steven Fuentes, Yasel Antuna and Joan Adon from Rule 5 Draft
+Nationals protect Steven Fuentes, Yasel Antuna and Joan Adon from Rule 5 draft

 “We’ll see how it goes.
 With him, repertoire could create more opportunity on the roster.
 But first he’s really earned more looks as a starter.”

 While the Nationals locked in Antuna, Adon and Fuentes — showing their confidence in the group — they’ve also exposed a handful of young players in their system.
-That group includes 20-year-old catcher Israel Pineda, catcher Raudy Read, right-handed pitcher Sterling Sharp, infielder Cole Freeman and outfielder Nick Banks.
+That group includes 20-year-old catcher Israel Pineda, catcher Raudy Read, right-handed pitcher Sterling Sharp, infielder/outfielder Cole Freeman and outfielder Nick Banks.
 Of those names, the Nationals seem highest on Pineda.
-But given his age, and that a team would have to carry him upon Rule 5 selection, it’s unlikely Pineda is on anyone’s radar quite yet.
+But given his age and a team’s obligation to carry him upon Rule 5 selection, it’s unlikely Pineda is on anyone’s radar quite yet.

-Sharp, 25, was chosen by the Miami Marlins with the third pick of last winter’s Rule 5 Draft.
+Sharp, 25, was chosen by the Miami Marlins with the third pick of last winter’s Rule 5 draft.
 But he returned to the Nationals after Miami designated him for assignment in August.
-Sharp made four appearances for the Marlins and six earned runs on seven hits in 5 ⅓ innings.
-In an odd coincidence, his last outing was a clunker against the Nationals.
-He allowed five runs on three hits, walked three and recorded just one out.
+Sharp made four appearances for the Marlins and allowed six earned runs on seven hits in 5⅓ innings.
+His last outing was a clunker against the Nationals in which he allowed five runs on three hits, walked three and recorded just one out.

-He was sent down the next day, and soon reunited with the club that drafted him in the 22nd round in 2016.
+He was sent down the next day and soon reunited with the club that drafted him in the 22nd round in 2016.
 Sharp underwent surgery to repair a hip impingement in September.
-His recovery is on track and he is expected to start throwing in December.
-But the recent procedure, coupled with his brief stint in Miami, should keep him with Washington through the Rule 5 Draft.
+His recovery is on track, and he is expected to start throwing in December.
+But the recent procedure, coupled with his brief stint in Miami, should keep him with Washington through the Rule 5 draft.

 Read more on the Washington Nationals: